Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

 \subsection{Blockchain}

-Since an individual or group under the pseudonym Satoshi Nakamoto unveiled the first application of blockchain as the technological backbone of the Bitcoin network~\cite{Nakamoto:2008:Bitcoin}, an increasing number of companies and government agencies have recognized the potential of the technology to improve cross-organizational processes~\cite{hughes2019blockchain}.
-This has led to the emergence of a large number of use cases and projects at varying stages of maturity, especially in the healthcare sector~\cite{mcghin2019blockchain}.

-At its core, blockchain technology provides a distributed data structure that redundantly stores transactions grouped in blocks on each node of a peer-to-peer network~\cite{glaser2017blockchain}.
+Since the emergence of Bitcoin~\cite{Nakamoto:2008:Bitcoin}, an increasing number of researchers, companies, and government agencies have pointed out the technology's potential beyond financial applications to provide decentralized digital infrastructures and improve cross-organizational processes~\cite{hughes2019blockchain,fridgen2018cross}.
+This has also led to the emergence of a large number of architectural proposals and implementations at varying stages of maturity, especially in the healthcare sector~\cite{mcghin2019blockchain}.
+At its core, blockchain technology provides a distributed and replicated append-only database that groups transactions in blocks on each node of a peer-to-peer network~\cite{butijn2020blockchains}.
 Aiming to obliterate the need for a central trusted authority~\cite{Nakamoto:2008:Bitcoin}, the nodes of the peer-to-peer network repeatedly agree on the state of the system by following a consensus protocol~\cite{chanson2019blockchain, glaser2017blockchain}.
 Each block in a blockchain is linked to the previous block through a cryptographic hash pointer.
-The blocks, therefore, form a chain, creating a tamper-proof historical data record~\cite{butijn2020blockchains}.
+The blocks, therefore, form a chain, creating a tamper-resistant historical data record~\cite{butijn2020blockchains}.
 Thus, blockchains create a single point of truth between all participants in the distributed ledger~\cite{rossi2019blockchain}.
-As such, they provide a solution to the double-spending problem, which implies that a specific digital token can be spent more than once at a time~\cite{Nakamoto:2008:Bitcoin}.
+As such, blockchain technology can create neutral platforms~\cite{amend2021we, hoess2021blockchain,sedlmeir2022transparency, voelter2021trust} that naturally improve the interoperability between individual organizational solutions.
+Previous research has already analyzed the benefits of blockchain for interoperability in the health sector~\cite{dagher2018ancile,gordon2018blockchain}.
+Furthermore they provide a solution to the double-spending problem in decentralized systems~\cite{Nakamoto:2008:Bitcoin}.
 Due to their technical structure, blockchain systems provide several important properties.
-Resulting from the resistance to crashes or malicious behavior of a small number of nodes, blockchain systems are highly available and decentralized digital infrastructures~\cite{amend2021evolution}.
-To participate in consensus or interact with the peer-to-peer network and authorize transactions, users of a blockchain system must authenticate using public-key cryptography.
+Resulting from the resistance against crashes or the malicious behavior of a small number of nodes, blockchain systems are highly available and decentralized digital infrastructures~\cite{amend2021evolution}.
+To participate in consensus or to interact with the peer-to-peer network and authorize transactions, users of a blockchain system must authenticate using public-key cryptography.
 As a result, blockchain systems also offer an integrated public key infrastructure.